-There are a plethora of hacks that companies and small businesses around the world are implementing in their workplace.
-As the work continues during this strange, unknown time.
-What is known, however, is that workspaces globally are receiving some T.L.C.
+There are a plethora of hacks that companies and small businesses around the world are implementing in their workplace as we adjust to working during this strange, unknown time.
+What we know, however, is that workspaces all over the world are receiving some T.L.C.
 And now it may be time for yours!
 Here are some useful hacks to help you assess what might need a boost.

 Improve lighting at your workplace